arpitchaukiyal/Machine-Learning-Linear-and-Logisctic-Regression/README.md

-# Machine Learning - Linear and Logisctic-Regression <br>
+# Machine Learning - Linear and Logistic Regression <br>

 **Linear Regression**: Linear regression attempts to model the relationship between two variables by fitting a linear equation to observed data.
 One variable is considered to be an dependent variable, and the other is considered to be explanatory variable.<br>
 **Logistic Rgression**: Logistic regression predicts the probability of an outcome that can only have two values (i.e. a dichotomy).
 The prediction is based on the use of one or several predictors (numerical and categorical).<br>